 Maintaining Eligibility

-To maintain your eligibility to receive financial aid, you must meet the following requirements:
+To maintain eligibility to receive financial aid, students must meet the following requirements:

 - Undergraduate Students: 2.0